zefferus/dogear/README.md

 This plugin started life as a fork of [hapi-statsd](http://npmjs.com/package/hapi-statsd) and has evolved since then.
 Thanks to Mac Angell for his hard work on hapi-statsd!

+**NOTE:**
+- Dogear 4.x.x works with the namespaced versions of hapi 17 and greater (@hapi/hapi).
-**NOTE:** Dogear 3.x.x works with Hapi 17 and above.
-Please continue to use 2.x.x if you require an earlier version of Hapi.
+- Dogear 3.x.x works with hapi 17 and above.
+- Dogear 2.x.x works with earlier versions.

 ## Install